serradura/u-case/README.md

 # Note:
 # ----
-# If you need a specific error handling,
+# If you need to handle a specific error,
 # I recommend the usage of a case statement. e,g:

 result.on_failure(:exception) do |exception, service|